lzelazny/hacs_nexo/README.md

 To deploy this project:

- 1. Copy nexo folder into your Home Assistant custom folder
+ 1. Copy nexo folder into your Home Assistant custom_components

   ![folder structure](img/folder_structure.jpg)